-I’m a prolific reader.
-I probably read 3-4 books a week so it is no surprise that I devoured almost every book on infertility when I was trying to get pregnant.
+I’m a prolific reader so it is no surprise that I devoured almost many books about infertility when I was struggling to get pregnant.

-I read ” How to get pregnant” books, novels about infertility and memoirs in a request to find the magic bullet that would give me the BFP I was anxiously waiting for.
+I read ” How to get pregnant” books, novels about infertility as well as memoirs in a request to find the magic solution that would give me the BFP I was anxiously waiting for.

 This page contains affiliate links meaning I earn a commission if you use those links.
 I only recommend brands I use and trust.